Bug #17354

 call site is not useful.

-Updated by jeremyevans0 (Jeremy Evans) about 2 months ago
+Updated by jeremyevans0 (Jeremy Evans) almost 4 years ago

 ufuk (Ufuk Kayserilioglu) wrote in #note-2:

-mame (Yusuke Endoh) In my use-case, I would very much like
+@mame (Yusuke Endoh) In my use-case, I would very much like

 Module#const_source_location